 Figure 5.1.2-1.
-Immersive multi-modality VR application with multiple 5G UEs directly connected to 5G network
+Immersive multi-modal VR application with multiple 5G UEs directly connected to 5G network

 5.1.3 Service Flows

 1. The application user utilizes the devices to experience immersive multi-modal VR application.
 The user powers on the devices to connect to the application server, then the user starts the gaming application.